List of Camp Lazlo characters: Raj

 Raj's parents sent him to Camp Kidney because they believed that Raj needed "toughening up."
 The press kit says that he has several disorders, including a "cleaning compulsion," skin ruptures, and phobias of snakes and "bugs" and found "a philosophical home at Camp Kidney."
 Raj was terrified of water but has since gotten over his fear, becoming one of the stronger swimmers at camp, along with Lazlo and Clam.
 The kit states that Raj uses many "sayings" that "usually strike a point with his co-conspirators."
 Raj also owns an "extensive and dusty hi-fi" gramophone record collection.

 The Hollywood Reporter reviewer Ray Richmond described Raj as "wise and neurotic."
 He is very organized with his blankets with days Mondays-Fridays as revealed in "Lights Out".

 Clam

-Clam is a small, quiet albino white rhinoceros who is one of Lazlo's bunkmates and best friends.
+Clam (voiced by Carlos Alazraqui) is a small, taciturn albino white rhinoceros who is one of Lazlo's bunkmates and best friends.
 Despite being one of the main characters of the show, he rarely speaks in full sentences.
 He has a low voice and usually speaks in short bursts of few words, often repeating the last words that others say.
-He is voiced by Carlos Alazraqui.

 Murray said that he had "no idea where he came from."
 He said that he started drawing a character with rhinoceros horns and the form is "what he became."
 Originally Murray created Clam as a mute, but he decided that he preferred Clam to have a voice.